SuperOfficeDocs/superoffice-docs/docs/customer-center/config.md

 "faq" contains true of the FAQ module is available

-"WwwRoot" contains the subdirectory which Customer Service might be installed to.
+"WwwRoot" contains the subdirectory that Customer Service might be installed to.
 Normally this will just be

 "/", but if installed in a subdirectory you must pay attention to this when referencing for example the graphic files.

 "GfxRoot" contains the virtual path to the graphic files

-"GfxPath" contains the virtual path to the language dependent graphic files.
+"GfxPath" contains the virtual path to the language-dependent graphic files.
 This variable pays attention to the language of the customer

 "config.browser" contains the browser type used